hcfp/Computing-Notes/Computing Notes.md

 - Is an FSM with an output
 - Outputs determined by both its current state and the current input
+- Like an FSM, it can be represented by a diagram or a state transition table

+#### Applications of Mealy machines

+- Can provide a mode of cipher machines
+  - It can be designed to produce a cipher string when given a plaintext string
+- Can also represent traffic lights, timers, vending machines and electronic circuits

 ## Sets